Lifting globally $F$-split surfaces to characteristic zero: Liftability of globally -split surfaces

 Suppose $E=C+L$ where $C$ is a conic and $L$ is a line intersecting $C$ in two distinct points.
 Let $p \in C \cap L$ and let $q_1, q_2 \in C \setminus L$.
 By applying the standard quadratic Cremona transformation with base points $p, q_1, q_2$, it is easy to see that $(\mathbb{P}^2_{k}, C+L)$ is crepant birational to $(\mathbb{P}^2_{k}, L_1+L_2+L_3)$, where $L_i$ are lines in general position.
 Suppose $E$ is a nodal irreducible cubic curve with the node $p$.
 Let $q_1, q_2 \in E$ be different from $p$.
 By applying a standard quadratic Cremona transformation at $p, q_1, q_2$, it is easy to see that $(\mathbb{P}^2_{k}, E)$ is crepant birational to $(\mathbb{P}^2_{k}, C+L)$ where $C$ is a conic and $L$ is a line meeting in general position.
 This has already been proven to be crepant birational to $(\mathbb{P}^2_{k}, L_1+L_2+L_3)$. \end{proof}

 The following is a specific instance of the connectedness principle for the non-klt-locus of pairs in the case of $K$-trivial surfaces.

 \begin{proposition} Let $X$ be a log canonical projective surface such that $K_X \sim 0$ and suppose that $X$ is not klt.
-Then there exists a crepant log resolution $f \colon (Y, E) \to X$, where $K_Y+E \sim f^*K_X$, and a crepant proper birational contraction $h \colon (Y, E) \to (Z, E_Z)$ such that \begin{enumerate} \item[(i)] $(Z, E_Z) \simeq (\mathbb{P}^2_{k}, C)$ where $C$ is an elliptic curve; \item[(ii)] $(Z, E_Z) \simeq (\mathbb{P}^2_{k}, L_1+L_2+L_3)$ where $L_i$ are three lines in general position; \item[(iii)] $ (Z, E_Z) \simeq (\mathbb{P}_B(M \oplus N), C+D)$, where $B$ is a curve of genus $1$, $M$ and $N$ are line bundles on $B$, and $C$ (resp.\ $D$) is the section associated to the quotient $M \oplus N \to M$ (resp.\ $M \oplus N \to N$). \end{enumerate} In particular, there are at most two non-klt points on $X$.
+Then there exists a crepant log resolution $f \colon (Y, E) \to X$, where $K_Y+E \sim f^*K_X$, and a crepant proper birational contraction $h \colon (Y, E) \to (Z, E_Z)$ such that \begin{enumerate} \item[(i)] $(Z, E_Z) \cong (\mathbb{P}^2_{k}, C)$ where $C$ is an elliptic curve; \item[(ii)] $(Z, E_Z) \cong (\mathbb{P}^2_{k}, L_1+L_2+L_3)$ where $L_i$ are three lines in general position; \item[(iii)] $ (Z, E_Z) \cong (\mathbb{P}_B(M \oplus N), C+D)$, where $B$ is a curve of genus $1$, $M$ and $N$ are line bundles on $B$, and $C$ (resp.\ $D$) is the section associated to the quotient $M \oplus N \to M$ (resp.\ $M \oplus N \to N$). \end{enumerate} In particular, there are at most two non-klt points on $X$.
 Cases (i-ii) happen if there is exactly one non-klt point and Case (iii) happens otherwise. \end{proposition}

 \begin{proof} Let $f \colon Y \to X$ be the minimal resolution, which as $K_X \sim 0$ only extracts divisors of discrepancy 0 or $-1$.
-Write $K_Y+E \sim 0$, where $E=E^{=1}$ and $E > 0$ by hypothesis.
-By \cite[3.39-3.40]{kk-singbook}, the only case where $f$ is not a log resolution is if $\Ex(f)$ contains a nodal irreducible curve $D$.
+Write $K_Y+E \sim 0$, where each coefficient of $E$ is equal to one and $E > 0$ by hypothesis.
+By \cite[Sections 3.39-3.40]{kk-singbook}, the only case where $f$ is not a log resolution is if $\Ex(f)$ contains a nodal irreducible curve $D$.
 In this case, $D$ does not intersect any other irreducible components of $E$ and simply by blowing-up at the nodal point we reach a crepant log resolution of $X$.
 From now on, we feel free to replace $Y$ with a model obtained by blowing-up points on $E$ whenever needed.

-Let $h \colon Y \to Z$ be the birational contraction induced by a $K_Y$-MMP.
-Clearly $(Z, E_Z:=h_*E)$ is a log Calabi--Yau pair on a Mori fibre space $\pi \colon Z \to B$.
+Let $h \colon Y \to Z$ be a birational contraction induced by a $K_Y$-MMP.
+Then $(Z, E_Z\coloneqq h_*E)$ is a log Calabi--Yau pair on a Mori fibre space $\pi \colon Z \to B$.
 Note that $E_Z$ has the same number of connected components as $E$: indeed, at each step of the MMP, $K_Y \cdot \xi=-1$ for an extremal ray $\xi$, which implies that $E \cdot \xi=1$, so that $\xi$ intersects $E$ only in one irreducible component.
 Therefore the number of non-klt singular points of $X$ is the number of connected components of $E_Z$.